Research output per year

 Alison contributes to:

-ENG1002: Introduction to Contemporary Fiction (first year undergraduate class);
+ENG1002: Introduction to Contemporary Fiction.

 She also runs the third year option course, ENG3187: Love Across the Divide: Northern Irish Literature and Culture 1968-Present.